NIM-ACh/AnxietySleep/README.md

-This R package contains data to facilitate the exploration and reproducibility of the analyses carried out for the study of Anxiety and Confinement carried out by Caren Alvarado-Aravena, Matías Castillo-Aguilar and Cristian Núñez-Espinosa.
+This R package contains data to facilitate the exploration and reproducibility of the analyses carried out for the study of Anxiety and Confinement conducted by Caren Alvarado-Aravena, Matías Castillo-Aguilar and Cristian Núñez-Espinosa.

 ## About <i class="fab fa-r-project"></i>